kordianbird/The-Blades-Project/docs/README.md

 -I used font awesome to add social media icons in every page

 * [jQuery](https://jquery.com/)
--jQuery was included with bootstrap and I used it to make th navbar responsive for smaller devices
+-jQuery was included with bootstrap and I used it to make the navbar responsive for smaller devices

 ## Programs